matenow/imgwpipe/README.md

 If True, saves the DataFrame as a .csv file in ```/Saved``` directory.

 ### ```getyear(year, stationid=None, station=None, save=False)```
-Downloads daily hydrological data from danepubliczne.imgw.pl for a range of one year, and transforms it and returns as pandas DataFrame.
+Downloads daily hydrological data from danepubliczne.imgw.pl for a range of one year, transforms it and returns as pandas DataFrame.
 #### Parameters:
 - **year : int**